bakrydiarra/Lotus/testing.md

 ### Admin & Store Management

 24. As a site owner, I want to be able to add/edit/delete products through an easy-to-use interface so that I can can manage the store's contents.

+ - Logged-in site owner, a Product Management option appears in the User drop-down menu.
+ - The site owner is able to edit and delete products by clicking buttons on both the main Product page and also the product detail page.
+ - The edit form is pre-populated with the product information.

 | Element                         | Action                | Expected Result                                                                                                            | Pass/Fail |